Uberspace/paternoster/README.md

 If you want to add your own scripts, just add the corresponding files in `vagrant/files/playbooks` and `vagrant/files/scripts`.
 You can deploy it using the `ansible-playbook vagrant/site.yml --tags scripts` command.
+Once your script has been deployed, you can just edit the source file to make further changes, as the file is symlinked, not copied.

 ## Tests
 The functionality of this library can be tested using pytest: